-ARTICLE III.-IMPOTENCE OF THE WILL
+ARTICLE III.
+IMPOTENCE OF THE WILL

 Perhaps the difficulty comes from physical exhaustion.
 If so, the remedy is, obviously, to restore our bodily strength.
-Souls less advanced in spirituality, the tepid and the

 Souls less advanced in spirituality, the tepid and the sinful, are much impeded in their activities by their passions, great and small.
-Let them practise penance and interior mortification, and little by little they will succeed in disengaging themselves from their toils.
+Let them practice penance and interior mortification, and little by little they will succeed in disengaging themselves from their toils.